jackedwardbeard/AUTH_JWT/README.md

 # Authentication Technique
 * JWT
 * User logs in.
 This is successful only if their details are found in the DB.
+Passwords are compared using bcrypt.js, and stored in the DB by using bcrypt's in-built hash and salt function.
 * Upon successful login, they are sent a refresh token and an access token.
 * The refresh token is sent as an httpOnly cookie (to reduce the likelihood of, but not mitigate completely, XSS attacks).
 * The access token is sent as part of the response body, and is stored in localStorage (since it's short lived).